Galapagos Yacht Charters

 In fact, when it comes to the weather, the Galapagos Islands only have two, real seasons.
 From January to April, visitors to the archipelago will find themselves in the heart of a warm, rainy season; one marked by warm sea currents, less wind, and ultra-calm seas.
 During this same season, those at higher elevations will notice heavy rains that fill rivers and streams, and thus flow down to the lower portions of the islands.
 During the dry season, which lasts from May through December, yacht charter guests will find that the southern islands are windy, causing temperatures to drop rapidly.
 Similarly, the interior of the islands will drop to the mid-70’s, accompanied by less rain along the Galapagos coast.

 Because the Galapagos Islands feature a wide variety of landforms – from rolling mountainsides and deep valleys, to coastal beaches – visitors to the islands should expect that the weather and climate will change in every region.

-Discover the magic of these iconic islands with a private yacht charter vacation.
-Contact us to book your Galapagos charter and start planning the journey of a lifetime!
+Discover the magic of these iconic islands with private Galapagos yacht charters.
+For more information about renting a private luxury charter yacht in the Galapagos Islands, please feel free to contact our Yacht Charter Brokers and start planning a vacation of a lifetime!